Overview of Title X

 Lead-Based Paint Disclosure Form

-In order to make complying with Title X as easy as possible, we’ve created a printable PDF lead-based paint disclosure form below that you can make use of for your own lease agreements.
+In order to make complying with Title X as easy as possible, we’ve created a printable PDF lead-based paint disclosure form below that you can add as an attachment to your own lease agreements.

 Disclaimer: TurboTenant, Inc. does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state, and federal laws and consult legal counsel should questions arise.